antoniobenedetti/TGAdminMaster/readme.md

 # TGAdmin free and open source game server control panel.
 TGAdmin is a fork of GamePanelX v2.

 ### TGAdmin is a fork of GamePanelX Pro v2 that was developed by Ryan Gehrig in 2007 from scratch.
-The following TGAdmin releases are considered maintanance versions of GamePanelX without any dramatical modifications of the source.
+The following TGAdmin releases are considered maintenance versions of GamePanelX without any dramatical modifications of the source.
 The main reason of this fork is because the version 3 of the panel was declared paid version as Premium for service providers.

 ------------------------------------------------------------------------
 INSTALLING